BharatSeva/.github/profile/README.md

 2. [User InterFace](https://bharatsevaplus-user.netlify.app/)

 These Two Apps Works Concurrently to provide services to its User.
-The BharatSeva HealthCare InterFace is Healthcare Platform that works for HIPs that generate Health Logs such as Bio-data, Health Records and provide benefits to User/Patients.
+- The BharatSeva HealthCare InterFace is Healthcare portal that works for HIPs that generate Health Logs such as Bio-data, Health Records and provide benefits to User/Patients.
-On the Otherhand BharatSeva User InterFace Provide Services to end-user, normal people, patient whom data would be genrated and records will be Logged!
+- On the Otherhand BharatSeva User portal Provide Services to end-user, normal people, patient whom data would be generated and records will be Logged!

 With its user-friendly interface and powerful features, BharatSeva+ becomes your trusted companion for logging records, making appointments, and maintaining comprehensive health records.
 ### What it does ?